dantetam/dantequest/README.md

 DanteQuest
 ============
-A full medieval fantasy adventure game, based entirely in the browser with a full node.js/socket.io stack.
+Medieval fantasy adventure game, a full node.js/socket.io/HTML5 stack and browser based client.

-This is a fork of github.com/nenuadrian/browserquest, which is in turn, a fork of the popular BrowserQuest HTML5/node.js adventure game and proof of concept.
+This is a fork of <github.com/nenuadrian/browserquest>, which is in turn, a fork of the popular [BrowserQuest](https://github.com/mozilla/BrowserQuest) HTML5/node.js adventure game and proof of concept.

   * NPC dialogues and speech options
   * Quest progression and JSON data